-In November 2020, Moody's affirmed the 'A1' financial strength ratings of Principal Life and Principal National Life Insurance Company ("PNLIC").
+In January 2022, Moody's affirmed the 'A1' financial strength ratings of Principal Life and Principal National Life Insurance Company ("PNLIC").
 Moody's also affirmed PFG's senior unsecured debt at 'Baa1', which is guaranteed by PFS.
-The outlook for PFG, Principal Life and its affiliates has been changed to 'positive' from 'stable'.
-The outlook revision is due to good profitability and relatively strong financial flexibility.
+The outlook for PFG, Principal Life and its affiliates has been changed to 'stable' from 'positive'.
+The rating action follows the announcement of the Reinsurance Transaction.
+The outlook revision reflects positive credit attributes offset by the introduction of counterparty risk and uncertainty with PFG's operations in Chile.